ktzitzot prasa sephardi leek patties recipe passover dish jewish main

 Ktzitzot prasa are a perfect side dish or snack.

-No matter what holiday it is, my mother always makes ktzitzot prasa, or leek “meatballs,“ which in reality are a bit more like patties or fritters than conventional meatballs.
+No matter what holiday it is, my mother always makes ktzitzot prasa, or leek meatballs, which in reality are a bit more like patties or fritters than conventional meatballs.
 While at other times of the year I may avoid frying foods because of the lingering smell, somehow I don’t mind frying these up, especially during the holidays, when the smell of frying things in oil will mix with the other dishes cooking instead of dominating the entire house.
 Whatever you call them and whenever you make them, they are delicious and always devoured quickly.

 These ktzitzot prasa are crispy on the outside, soft on the inside and are perfect for a Passover side dish or dinner during the week of Passover.
-Boiling the leeks for a quick 5 minutes mellows out the flavor and softens them up.
+Boiling the leeks for a quick five minutes mellows out the flavor and softens them up.
 If you would like to make a vegetarian version, you can leave out the beef completely.
-(There is no need to substitute with any other ingredients).
-After frying the patties, I place them on a wire cooling rack instead of a paper towel lined plate which ensures they stay crispy on both sides.
-If you’re not serving the ktzitzot right away, keep them warm in an oven preheated to 180 degrees F.
+(There is no need to substitute with any other ingredients.)
+After frying the patties, I place them on a wire cooling rack instead of a paper towel lined plate, which ensures they stay crispy on both sides.
+Serve with a spicy zhug-laced dipping sauce.

 Photo credit Danielle Oron